wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * + $6/mo./user P1 for conditional access based on device/location & MFA for on-prem. services
    * + $9/mo./user P2 for Identity Protection, Access reviews, Privileged Identity Management
    * Azure AD External Identities (B2B/B2C) are licensed separately -> Microsoft Entra External ID
    <br /><br />

+   DOTHIS: Recommend how each user can setup MFA.
+These options are available:
+   * Number of MFA denials to trigger account lockout (from 1 to 99)
+   * Minutes until account lockout counter is reset (from 1 to 1440)
+   * Minutes until account is automatically unlocked (from 1 to 9999)
+   <br /><br />

    <strong>Premium P1</strong> (included in Microsoft 365 E3) features include Password Protection (custom banned password).
 Dynamic groups require a Premium P1 license.